Notes on the Geography of Yemen: Aden

 Well, what did every Victorian town need, first and foremost?

 It needed a park, too.
 Can you make out that object in the trees on the left?
+It's a dark mass atop a light-colored base.

 Ever she sits, apple in hand.